nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - `delete ##`
 - `delete John`

-Possible outputs:
-- `Message: Contact “John Doe” has been deleted.`
-- `The contact will be deleted.`
-- `Message: ERROR: Cannot find contact with name “Jane Doe”.`
-- `Message: ERROR: Cannot find contact with index “#10”.`

 ### Create group project: `create-group`

 Creates an empty group project.
 Other team members can then be added once the group has been created.